 Adding to the performances is Us’ soundtrack.
 A few classic hip hop and rock songs along with new, eerie tracks match the intended mood and tone of the film masterfully.
 One thing’s for sure, I won’t be listening to the Beach Boys anytime in the near future…

 Us’ pacing was impeccable too, as I was on the edge of my seat for the vast majority of the movie’s nearly two-hour runtime.
 I was constantly surprised by the story’s direction as well.
 Peele’s love of the genre and knowledge its tropes allowed him to turn Us into a breath of fresh air for scare junkies, subverting expectations time and time again while adding even more depth to the mystery behind the movie’s events, giving just enough of an explanation to leave us satisfied but craving even more.

-Us is a masterpiece of horror that surpasses Get Out, a film I already absolutely love, and cements Jordan Peele as one of my favorite writers and directors currently working.
+Us is a masterpiece of horror that surpasses Get Out, another film I absolutely love, and cements Jordan Peele as one of my favorite writers and directors currently working.
 I’m doubtful we’ll get an Us sequel or spin-off from Peele anytime soon, but I can’t wait to see what great terror he brings into the world next.